-5. Group Instruction.
+- 5. Group Instruction.
 The teaching in the final year is conducted entirely by senior teachers.

-Small groups of students are instructed in the Wards, Case Rooms and Out-patient Department in methods of examination, problems of delivery and the principles of treatment.

-6. Lecture Demonstrations in the theatre are held daily during each term on the following subjects:---
+Small groups of students are instructed in the Wards, Case Rooms and Out-patient Department in methods of examination, problems of delivery and the principles of treatment. - 6.
+Lecture Demonstrations in the theatre are held daily during each term on the following subjects:- - 7.
+Care of the New-born.
+Drs.
+Ross & Struthers.